Luleå: IT industry

-The computer center will process large amounts of data through thousands of computers working as one.
-The establishment of Facebook in Luleå has also led to other companies realizing the potential of establishing in Luleå.
-The positive effect has also been noticeable at the university where the applications rate has risen by 18 percent — Luleå Science Park has also had an increase of 25 percent of new established companies.

 Climate

-Luleå has a subarctic climate (Dfc), which borders on a humid continental climate (Dfb) with short, mild to warm summers and long, cold, snowy winters.
+Luleå has a subarctic climate (Dfc) with short, mild to warm summers and long, cold, snowy winters.

-Due to the Gulf Stream, Luleå has a warmer climate than other cities on the same latitude and even some that are further south in Canada, Alaska, Northeast China and Siberia.
+Luleå's climate is influenced both by the North Atlantic and the proximity to the Gulf of Bothnia and it has a milder climate than most cities on the same latitude and even some that are further south in Canada, Alaska, Northeast China and Siberia.
 During the summer in June and July the temperature in Luleå can some days rise to around 30 C. Summers are very bright, with marginal twilight being the only exception during the summer solstice.

+From September to March, northern lights can be seen if the sky is clear.